Product Marketing Lauri Hänninen 6 min read

 B2B sales cycles are measured in quarters.
 B2C sales cycles are measured in scroll velocity.

 That sounds like a quip but it’s the most underrated structural difference in the job.
 When you have six months between first touch and closed deal, your marketing can be patient.
 You can nurture.
-You can run a webinar.
-You can write a thoughtful sequence that builds a case across five emails.
-You can lose someone in week three and win them back in week eleven.
+Run a webinar.
+Write a thoughtful sequence that builds a case across five emails.
+Lose someone in week three and win them back in week eleven.

 In B2C, you get one shot.
 The headline either lands or it doesn’t.
-The first frame of the video either stops the thumb or it doesn’t.
+The first frame of the video either stops the scroll or you’ve lost them.
 There is no nurture sequence for someone who never came back.

 This flips how you spend your time.
 In my B2B years, I’d estimate 70% of my effort went to the middle of the funnel.
 Sales enablement, battle cards, competitive teardowns, case studies that give a champion enough ammo to win an internal fight.
 In B2C, almost all my effort goes to the top and the bottom.
 The hook and the moment of conversion.
 The middle is a few seconds long.